 What is a designated person?

 A designated person can help to resolve a complaint after a landlord’s internal complaints procedure is finished.
-A designated person will help resolve the complaint in one of two ways; they can try and resolve the complaint themselves or they can refer the complaint straight to the Ombudsman.
+While we are unable to consider cases until eight weeks after your landlord's final response, a designated person can help you right away.
+They can help resolve the complaint in one of two ways; by trying and resolve the complaint themselves or by referring the complaint straight to the Ombudsman.

 What does the designated person do?